The

 in Indiana PA.
 8/4/52.
 My last race in 1952 was in Marlington,

 WVA.
-I was drafted the next week and ended in Pusan Korea.
+I was drafted the next week and ended up in Pusan

 In